uwmadisoncals/cals-main-plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.7.4 =
+* fixed: ExactDN modifies Autoptimize CDN setting even when Include All Resources is disabled
+* fixed: noscript elements with newlines being parsed incorrectly by Lazy Load and JS WebP
+* fixed: Lazy Load parsing breaking img elements in script blocks
+* fixed: Lazy Load and JS WebP bail when SVGs are wrapped in XML tags
+* fixed: ExactDN mixes x and w srcset descriptors
+* fixed: page parsers (ExactDN, Lazy, JS WebP) still fail to process some img elements that have unquoted src attributes

 = 4.7.3 =
 * added: disable WebP script block on certain pages by defining EWWW_IMAGE_OPTIMIZER_NO_JS as true